We send a poll card to all qualified electors before each election. This tells you when, where and how to vote.

 proxy application form.
 Please make sure you print with the page scaling set to "None".

-The deadline to apply for, or cancel, a proxy vote arrangement for the European Parliamentary elections is 5pm Wednesday 15 May 2019.
+European Parliamentary election: the deadline to apply for, or cancel, a proxy vote arrangement is 5pm Wednesday 15 May 2019.

 You have to give a reason for a proxy application.
 If applying for a long-term proxy you also normally need to have it countersigned.
 An emergency proxy vote application must be countersigned.